+35725368683

 25 years

-Varies depending on the nature of the work up to 70 years from the death of the author
+Varies depending on the nature of the work, up to 70 years from the death of the author

 Registration fee

-EUR 230 for a national patent.
+€230 for a national patent.

-EUR 100 for the confirmation of the European patent in the Republic of Cyprus.
+€100 is needed to confirm the European patent in the Republic of Cyprus.

 The cost of international patent registration changes from year to year

-EUR 150 per class (including the cost of issuing a certificate)
+€150 per class (including the cost of issuing a certificate)

 Automatic protection, no registration fee